 High-demand suburbs for context.
 Same methodology as the yield ranking above.

 These premium suburbs yield less on long-term rental because buyers are pricing in land scarcity, top-ranked school districts, and walkable access to tech employers.
-The short-term rental yields in the premium table do not meaningfully change the picture for most of them.
+The short-term rental yields in the premium table do not change the picture for most of them.
 California lets local governments regulate short-term rentals tightly, and most Peninsula cities have primary-residence rules or permit caps that make pure-investment short-term rental operation difficult or uneconomic.
 The gross yield lift is not large enough to overcome the regulatory friction in most premium ZIPs.

 What the Yield Ranking Does Not Show

 A high yield can mean depressed prices, not strong rents.
-Some of the top-yielding ZIPs in east and central San Jose have lower sale prices partly because of neighbourhood factors, older housing stock, or longer marketing times that do not show up in a median.
+Some of the top-yielding ZIPs in east and central San Jose have lower sale prices partly because of neighborhood factors, older housing stock, or longer marketing times that do not show up in a median.
 A rent figure that holds up against a compressed price is genuinely attractive, but the capital-growth path is not the same as it is in a Cupertino or Palo Alto ZIP.
 An investor optimising purely for cash flow would pick the top of this table; an investor optimising for total return over 10 years might rationally pick a lower-yield suburb with a stronger growth thesis.

 The ranking also hides vacancy risk, tenant-quality variance, and the fact that medians lag real conditions in fast-moving suburbs.
 Short-term rental yields assume the county average occupancy of 54%, which is a blended figure, and individual ZIPs vary considerably.
 Local regulation is the other hidden factor: San Jose itself has a permit framework and transient occupancy tax around 10 to 14 percent that directly affects short-term rental net returns even before platform fees and management costs.